phetsims/phet-info/doc/core-description-overview.md

 TODO: Make this more about core description.

-- Information users can find and read in the PDOM with their cursor keys without changing the state of the simualtion includes:
+- Information users can find and read in the PDOM with their cursor keys without changing the state of the simulation includes:
     - All information in the screen summary,
     - Accessible headings,
     - Accessible names,